 My aesthetic as an artist is vivid and expressive, grounded in confident and moving design.
 But I thrive on working hand-in-hand with clients to craft a look that’s distinctively theirs as well as meaningful to the occasion.
 Building a narrative with word and image, I hand feed each piece individually through the press making each one ever so slightly different and unique in its own way.
 I feel so lucky to be able to use my art degree to make a living doing something I love every day—I put that spirit into every design.

 Lisa Radecki began studying letterpress while attending the School of the Art Institute of Chicago, where she immersed herself as a designer and book artist.
 Lisa received her BFA from SAIC in 2009 with an emphasis in visual communications and printmaking as well as receiving the BFA Fred A. Hillbruner Artists’ Book Fellowship.
-After graduating Lisa taught classes to elementary through high school students while working with design firms around the city.
-She continues to work for design research firms and other Chicagoland companies as a freelance designer.
+She started as an intern at Steel Petal Press in 2012 and has continued on as an assistant printer.
+When she is not in the studio, she works for design research firms and other Chicagoland companies as a freelance designer.